MCG-NJU/TDN/README.md

     3. Add the information to ops/dataset_configs.py

 - The processing of Kinetics400 can be summarized into 2 steps:
-    1. Generate annotations needed for dataloader ("<path_to_video> <video_class>" in annotations) The annotation usually includes train.txt amd val.txt.
+    1. Generate annotations needed for dataloader ("<path_to_video> <video_class>" in annotations) The annotation usually includes train.txt and val.txt.
 The format of *.txt file is like:
         ```
         frames/video_1.mp4  label_1
         frames/video_2.mp4  label_2